AI Slop: The Definitive 2026 Guide (with Real Data)

 What anti-slop is not

 It is not "ugly on purpose."
-Brutalist aesthetics are one of nine archetypes Sailop supports.
-They are not the only valid one.
+Brutalism is one of nine archetypes Sailop supports, not the only valid one.
 Anti-slop spans elegant, editorial, technical, retail, and modern aesthetics.
 The criterion is structural variety, not stylistic rebellion.

 What happens if we do nothing